 · Total budget allocation made towards the Department of Chemicals & Petrochemicals during the year 2018-19 is USD 30 million.

 · Under the Union Budget 2018-19, allocation made towards certain Central Government Schemes/ Projects are Assam Gas Cracker Project (USD 1,538), Chemical Promotion and Development Scheme (USD 0.46 million ) and for promotion of Petrochemicals ( USD 8.53 million ).

 · In the Union Budget 2018-19, CIPET (Central Institute of Plastic Engineering and Technology) has been allocated USD 12.86 million.

-· India is the fourth largest producer of agrochemicals after US, Japan and China.
+· India is the fourth-largest producer of agrochemicals after the US, Japan, and China.

 · Indian specialty chemicals grew at a CAGR of 14% over FY10-FY15 and slated to grow 13% over FY15-FY20.

-· Indian specialty chemicals is expected to account for 5% of Global Specialty Chemicals by 2020.
+· Indian specialty chemicals are expected to account for 5% of Global Specialty Chemicals by 2020.

-· The Indian colourant industry registered a growth rate of 10% over the period FY 2010-15 and is expected to grow at a rate of 11% over the period FY 2015-20.
+· The Indian colorant industry registered a growth rate of 10% over the period FY 2010-15 and is expected to grow at a rate of 11% over the period FY 2015-20.

-· For the FY 15, the size of the Indian colourant industry stood at USD 5400 million.
+· For FY 15, the size of the Indian colorant industry stood at USD 5400 million.
 This is poised to increase to USD 9100 million by FY 20.

 · Total area- 453 sq. km.